Our 9:38 Ministry Training Apprenticeship

 The application process

 Completing an application form is the first step, after which we may call you for interview.
 Download a form to edit (in Word) or download a pdf.
-Please type them if possible and email (with an attached photo) to associate.info[AT]st-helens.org.uk or send to Roger Day at St Helen's Church Office, Great St Helen's, London EC3A 6AT.
+Please type them if possible and email (with an attached photo) to firstname.lastname@example.org or send to Hannah Faux at St Helen's Church Office, Great St Helen's, London EC3A 6AT.